beheh/a32nx/docs/a320-simvars.md

     - Bool
     - True when the FWC decides that flight phase inhibits should be overridden (and ignored)

+- A32NX_FWC_AUDIO_ATTENUATION
+    - Bool
+    - True when the FWC decides that it's audio should be attenuated (reduced by 6db)

 - A32NX_VSPEEDS_VS
     - Number
     - Current config stall speed